ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_lifecycle.md

 Long-term analyses and statistics provide information on how the platform is developing.
 How is the performance in the long run, which APIs are working well and which are not, are the error rates stable, and so on.

 The analytics components are not intended to display the operational monitoring with a detailed view of each individual API request, but are used for evaluation and planning for the platform.
-AMPLIFY API Management provides an out of the box analytics component with Embedded Analytics for API management.
+Amplify API Management provides an out of the box analytics component with Embedded Analytics for API management.
 With open log formats, such as open logging, the solution can also be connected to existing systems such as Elasticsearch or Splunk.

 To learn more about analytics options, see [API management analytics](/docs/api_mgmt_overview/api_mgmt_components/analytics/).